SoftIron/hypercloud-examples/k3s/README.md

 # K3s deployment example for HyperCloud

-This example will help you deploy a basic Kubernetes cluster into HyperCloud, and additionally an application running on top integrated with S3 storage from HyperCloud, and configured with SSL certificates.
+This example will help you deploy a basic Kubernetes cluster into HyperCloud, and additionally a few application examples running on top.
+These examples also integrate with persistent storage from HyperCloud, and configure the services with SSL certificates.

 To run these scripts you will need recent versions of `terraform` and `ansible` tools installed.